dougeby/IntuneDocs/intune/security-baseline-settings-windows.md

   - **Default**: Disable

 - **Internet Explorer internet zone logon options**
-  This policy setting allows you to manage settings for logon options.
-If you enable this policy setting, you can choose from the following logon options.
-Anonymous logon to disable HTTP authentication and use the guest account only for the Common Internet File System (CIFS) protocol.
+  This policy setting allows you to manage settings for log on options.
+If you enable this policy setting, you can choose from the following log on options.
+Anonymous log on to disable HTTP authentication and use the guest account only for the Common Internet File System (CIFS) protocol.
 Prompt for user name and password to query users for user IDs and passwords.
 After a user is queried, these values can be used silently for the remainder of the session.
-Automatic logon only in Intranet zone to query users for user IDs and passwords in other zones.
+Automatic log on only in Intranet zone to query users for user IDs and passwords in other zones.
 After a user is queried, these values can be used silently for the remainder of the session.
-Automatic logon with current user name and password to attempt logon using Windows NT Challenge Response (also known as NTLM authentication).
-If Windows NT Challenge Response is supported by the server, the logon uses the user's network user name and password for logon.
+Automatic log on with current user name and password to attempt log on using Windows NT Challenge Response (also known as NTLM authentication).
+If Windows NT Challenge Response is supported by the server, the log on uses the user's network user name and password for log on.
 If Windows NT Challenge Response is not supported by the server, the user is queried to provide the user name and password.
-If you disable this policy setting, logon is set to Automatic logon only in Intranet zone.
-If you do not configure this policy setting, logon is set to Automatic logon only in Intranet zone.
+If you disable this policy setting, logon is set to Automatic log on only in Intranet zone.
+If you do not configure this policy setting, log on is set to Automatic log on only in Intranet zone.
   - **Default**: Prompt

 - **Internet Explorer restricted zone allow vbscript to run**  </br>